-Audrey Wu, Huron High School, Ann Arbor; Audrey is getting familiar with microscopy techniques and C. elegans biology, and she has been working in the lab since January 2019.
+Audrey Wu, Huron High School, Ann Arbor, Michigan; Audrey is getting familiar with microscopy techniques and C. elegans biology, and she has been working in the lab since January 2019.
 She is an enthusiastic C. elegans fan.
 Currently she is exposing her worms to short … earthquakes and heat shock!

 Bogdan Epureanu, Professor of Mechanical Engineering at the University of Michigan.
 We worked together on the dynamics of a wide range of non-linear biological systems, spanning neurons to worms to yeast populations.

 Nikos Chronis, Associate Professor in Mechanical Engineering, UoM.
 Nikos was my postdoc advisor, we worked together on using microfluidics to study how oxidative tress and aging affects calcium transients in one of C. elegans’ major sensory neurons.